Blue Eagle Gym: Facilities

 The Blue Eagle Gym has a capacity of 4,850 seats for sporting events which can be expanded to 7,000 for academic and cultural events.
 It also hosts the university’s athletics office, an indoor running track, locker rooms, and three regulation-sized basketball courts.
-The venue is fully air-conditioned.
+Since 2025, the venue is fully air-conditioned.

+As part of its renovation, the LED jumbotron was unveiled in February 2026 in time for the second round of the UAAP Season 88 19U basketball tournament.

 Tenants

 As the Blue Eagle Gym is a facility owned by the Ateneo de Manila University, the Ateneo Blue Eagles uses it.
 This includes the events under the University Athletic Association of the Philippines (UAAP).
+The venue is also used for non-sporting events in the University, such as graduation rites and various gatherings.

 It has historically served as a venue for the National Collegiate Athletic Association games as well as some games of the Philippine Basketball Association during its early years.
 The MBA’s Manila Metrostars also used the Blue Eagle Gym as their homecourt for the 1998-99 inaugural season before moving to the San Andres Sports Complex in Manila.

-On December 1, 2025, the venue will be used as the homecourt for the Gilas Pilipinas in the first window of the 2027 FIBA Basketball World Cup qualifiers as they will go up against Guam.
+On December 1, 2025, the venue was used as the homecourt for the Philippines men's national basketball team in the first window of the 2027 FIBA Basketball World Cup qualifiers as they defeated Guam, 95–71.